snu-sf/promising2-coq/README.md

 - `promising2/src/pf`: Definition of promise-free machine

-- `promising2/src/attachable`: Definition of a machine where attaching a new concrete message in front of another message is allowed, which in particular, is (syntactically) equivalent to the promise-free fragment of PS (promising 1.0) when executed in promise-free maner.
+- `promising2/src/attachable`: Definition of a machine where attaching a new concrete message in front of another message is allowed, which in particular, is (syntactically) equivalent to the promise-free fragment of PS (promising 1.0) when executed in promise-free manner.

 - `promising2/src/while`: Toy "while" language that provides the basis for the optimization & compilation results.